Saqr bin Mohammed Al Qasimi

-He became the Ruler of Ras Al Khaimah on 17 July 1948, when he overthrew his paternal uncle and father-in-law Sheikh Sultan bin Salim Al Qasimi in a bloodless coup d'etat.
+He became the Ruler of Ras Al Khaimah on 17 July 1948, when he overthrew his paternal uncle and father-in-law Sheikh Sultan bin Salim Al Qasimi in a coup d'état.
 Sheikh Saqr exiled Sultan to Sharjah.
 At the time of his death in 2010, Sheikh Saqr was the world's oldest reigning monarch at age ~90.

 Early life and education

 Sheikh Saqr was born in the city of Ras Al Khaimah, where he was brought up in the care of his father, Sheikh Mohammed bin Salim, who ruled the emirate as regent for his ailing and paralysed father Salim bin Sultan Al Qasimi between 1917 and 1919.
 However, upon Mohammed bin Salim's death, his younger brother Sultan bin Salim took power.
 Sultan bin Salim Al Qasimi was recognised by the British as the Ruler of Ras Al Khaimah in 1921.

 Sheikh Saqr received a religious and primary education.
 He learned to read from regionally renowned clerics as a youth, and later joined a semi-regular school in Ras Al Khaimah to further study reading and writing, as well as principles of mathematics.
 He studied oratory and Arabic arts.